JunhaJeon/Multithreaded-Simulation/README.md

 Implementing a priority-based event queue using a linked list.

+# School Project
+This project was part of my coursework for the **COMP2401 Fall 2024** Systems Programming class at Carleton Universiry.

 # Contact
 For any questions, feel free to reach out via GitHub issues or email.